 \subsection{CIFAR10-to-CIFAR10C Results}

 In Table~\ref{tab:cifar10}, we observe that directly using the pre-trained model (\textit{Source}) leads to poor performance with an average error rate of 43.51\%, suggesting the necessity of adaptation.
 Adapting the Batch Normalization (BN) statistics improves the average error rate to 20.44\%.
 Using hard pseudo-labels and updating only the BN parameters further improves the performance to 19.8\%.
 TENT-online reduces the error rate to 18.58\% using extra information about domain change, but access to such information is mostly unavailable in real-world scenarios.
 As expected, the error rate of TENT-continual increases to 20.7\% without access to domain change information.
 Further, CoTTA improves the average error rate to 16.29\%.
 Our proposed approach consistently outperforms other approaches for most individual corruption types, reducing the average error rate to 15.95\%.
 Moreover, our proposed approach demonstrates no performance degradation in the long term.
-The improved performance of \ourmodel{} (S-Res) and \ourmodel{} (FIM) over various baselines, including CoTTA which is specifically designed for continual TTA, demonstrates the effectiveness of our probabilistic framework where the source model's posterior induces a regularizer and the data-driven resetting helps make an informed selection of weights to reset/keep. \\ \textbf{Gradually changing corruptions:} Following~\cite{wang2022continual}, we evaluate \ourmodel{} in the setting where the severity of corruption changes gradually before the change in corruption type.
-When the corruption type changes, the severity level is lowest, and thus, domain shift is gradual.
-In addition, distribution shifts within each corruption type are also gradual.
-Refer to the Appendix for details.